uprtcl/js-uprtcl/docs/guides/evees/03-evees.core.concepts.data-querying.md

 ## Explore Services

-\_Prtcl makes an additiona distinction between Evees Remote and an Explore Service.
-This way multiple remotes can share the same Explore Service, or one remote can be explored with different Explore Services.
+\_Prtcl makes an additional distinction between Evees Remote and an Explore Service.
+The Evees Remote stores the head of each perspective, while the Explore Service resolves queries.

-In practice, it's possible that one remote, say a web-server, will provide all three services at once, namely:

-- keep the latest version of a perspective.
-- store inmutable entities.
-- explore the space of linked, nested and forked perspectives.
+On web3 technologies, where data is stored on public networks, it's more natural to have one or more separate indexing services to explore the data.
+This is included as part of \_Prtcl's architecture.